tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular1/tutorials.socially.angular1.step_07.md

 As we are working close with the Meteor collections, we believe a better approach will be based on functionality, which also correlates to the Meteor's collection structure.

 For more Angular 1 structuring and best practices please read this amazing [style-guide](https://github.com/johnpapa/angularjs-styleguide#application-structure) and for best practices for Meteor apps read Meteor's [official guide](http://guide.meteor.com/).

-# Re-structuring our app

-So now let's re-structure our app (to see the end result and all the steps in git diff you can click [here](https://github.com/Urigo/meteor-angular-socially/compare/step_06...step_07)):

-1. Create a folder named `client` under the root folder.
-This is where all the code inside `Meteor.isClient` will go (without the need of Meteor.isClient anymore)
-2. The first thing that needs to be loaded in the `client` folder is the Angular 1 app declaration.
-After that, the rest of the client code can be loaded in any order.
-So create a `lib` folder inside the `client` folder and create `app.js` file inside.
-Everything inside the `client` folder runs only on the browser so we don't need `if (Meteor.isClient)` conditions anymore.
-Move the Angular module declaration to that `app.js`:
-{{> DiffBox tutorialName="meteor-angular1-socially" step="7.1"}}
-3. The parties Mongo collection needs to run on both client and server.
-Create a folder called `model` under the root folder.
-Inside create a file called `parties.js` and cut this line from `app.js` - `Parties = new Mongo.Collection("parties");` - and place it in `parties.js`.
-{{> DiffBox tutorialName="meteor-angular1-socially" step="7.2"}}
-4. Create a `server` folder under the root folder.
-Everything inside that folder will run only on the server.
-Now create a folder called `startup` under the `server` folder.
-Now move `server.js` under that folder and rename it to `loadParties.js`.
-Now remove the `if (Meteor.isServer)` statement because there is no need for the if statement anymore because all the code inside the `server` folder runs only on the server.
-{{> DiffBox tutorialName="meteor-angular1-socially" step="7.3"}}
-5. Create a file called `routes.js` under the `client` folder.
-Cut the `.config` code that defines the routes and paste it inside that file.
-{{> DiffBox tutorialName="meteor-angular1-socially" step="7.4"}}
-6. Create a folder called `parties` inside the `client` folder. and inside it create another two folders - one for each component we have. one called `parties-list` and one called `party-details`.
-7. Create a new file inside the `client/parties/parties-list` folder called `parties-list.component.js`.
-Cut the code for the `partiesList` component from `app.js` and place it in there.
-{{> DiffBox tutorialName="meteor-angular1-socially" step="7.5"}}
-8. Now move `parties-list.html` into `client/parties/parties-list`.
-{{> DiffBox tutorialName="meteor-angular1-socially" step="7.6"}}
-9. Create a new file inside the `client/parties/party-details` folder called `party-details.component.js`.
-Cut the code for the `partyDetails` component from `app.js` and place it in there.
-{{> DiffBox tutorialName="meteor-angular1-socially" step="7.7"}}
-10. Now move `party-details.html` into `client/parties/party-details`.
-{{> DiffBox tutorialName="meteor-angular1-socially" step="7.8"}}
-11. We need to update the `templateUrl` in our components to support the new path, because that paths are absolute and not relative:
-{{> DiffBox tutorialName="meteor-angular1-socially" step="7.9" filename="client/parties/parties-list/parties-list.component.js"}}
-{{> DiffBox tutorialName="meteor-angular1-socially" step="7.9" filename="client/parties/party-details/party-details.component.js"}}
-13. Move `index.html` inside the client folder
-14. Don't forget to delete the original `app.js` files from the project's root folder.

-As you can see, everything is still working as before.
-We haven't needed to change any references in `index.html` like other frameworks.
-Meteor just takes care of all this.

 {{/template}}